 By Jody McCutcheon

 Back in the 1970s, a naive and rather irresponsible researcher, Herb Terrace, launched Project Nim, a study on teaching chimps sign language and documented it on film.
-But what should have been an interesting and heartwarming story of human-ape interaction soon turned into a horror movie: after having raised baby chimp Nim as a little human and taught him how to sign, Terrace passed the communicative primate on to other researchers after he bit one of his trainers on the face.
-The end result: Nim ended up in the Laboratory for Experimental Medicine and Surgery In Primates (LEMSIP), where he was used to test medicines for humans.
+But what should have been an interesting and heartwarming story of human-ape interaction soon turned into a horror movie.
+After having raised baby chimp Nim as a little human and taught him how to sign, Terrace passed the communicative primate on to other researchers after he bit one of his trainers on the face.
+The end result: Nim ended up in the Laboratory for Experimental Medicine and Surgery In Primates (LEMSIP), where he was brutally used to test medicines for humans.

 As you can imagine, after having eaten at a dining table with people, played with human children and even being given his own kitten, being subjected to painful medical experiments and living in a cage was nothing short of nightmarish for poor Nim.
-As one of the LEMSIP researchers himself put it: “There is no way you can carry out research on animals and for it to be humane… Because you’ve already put them in a cage!”

 - Reduction: the use of methods that provide researchers with comparable amounts of data from fewer animals, or more data from the same number of animals